ZackMattor/music-collab/PROJECT-PLAN.md

 - [ ] Project details retrieval
 - [ ] Project update functionality
 - [ ] Project deletion with cascading
+- [ ] Ensure project auth middleware is being used for RBAC access to projects See "Middleware Usage Examples" in PHASE-3.2-COMPLETE.md for examples

 #### 4.2 Collaboration Management
 - [ ] Project invitation system